CIA Memorial Wall: Candidates

 [i]nclusion on the Memorial Wall is awarded posthumously to employees who lose their lives while serving their country in the field of intelligence.
 Death may occur in the foreign field or in the United States.
 Death must be of an inspirational or heroic character while in the performance of duty; or as the result of an act of terrorism while in the performance of duty; or as an act of premeditated violence targeted against an employee, motivated solely by that employee's Agency affiliation; or in the performance of duty while serving in areas of hostilities or other exceptionally hazardous conditions where the death is a direct result of such hostilities or hazards.
 After approval by the director, the Office of Protocol arranges for a new star to be placed on the Wall.

+Suicide death

 The first suicide to be added to the wall was for employee Ranya Abdelsayed, who died by suicide in 2013 after working for a year in Afghanistan.
 CIA leadership was criticized by some who feel she did not meet the criteria for the wall.